Generation and Enhancement of Persistent Nanoscale Magnetization in All-Dielectric Metasurfaces by Optically Injected and Localized Free Carriers: Impact of a Time Interface in a metasurface

-Alterations in the constitutive materials of the metasurface over time (e.g., controlled LFCG at the hot spot) modify the metasurface, resulting in a time-varying medium for the MGW.
-For the pump pulse parameters given in Section \ref{sec:IIIA}, we calculated the FC concentration in the hot spot using eq.~(\ref{Keldysh}) and the transition time in which $\mathrm{N_e}$ changes from $\mathrm{N_e^i}$ to $\mathrm{N_e^{PEC}}$ is $\mathrm{T_{trans} \approx}\ 10\ \mathrm{fs} < \mathrm{T}_{0}=2\pi/\omega_0 \approx 14.27$ fs.
-The transition from $\mathrm{N_e^{i}}$ to $\mathrm{N_e^{PEC}}$ occurs in less than an optical cycle of the MGW, thus creating a sharp TI for the propagating MGW.
-The simulation setup used to implement a TI during MGW propagation is shown in Fig.~\ref{Fig3}a, where the cylindrical red volume in each meta-atom denotes the hot spot region where the FC density can be varied by the intensity of the pump pulse.
-The probe points where we inspect the signal are marked as yellow circles in Fig.~\ref{Fig3}a.
-We compare the $\mathrm{H_y}$ field profiles at 4955 fs in the cases with and without a TI.
-For the case without a TI, the MGW crosses approximately 8 meta-atom unit cells (dashed black box in the left field plot in Fig. \ref{Fig4}a) from left to right in the simulation domain, propagating at a group velocity of $\mathrm{v^i_g \approx 0.007c}$, where c is the speed of light in vacuum.
-We compare this case against the case with a TI at 3000 fs.
-In 3000 fs, the MGW propagates across 5 meta-atoms.
-However, at 4955 fs in the case with a TI, we observe that the MGW has backpropagated, crossing approximately 4 meta-atoms propagating at a group velocity of $\mathrm{v^{PEC}_g \approx 0.009c}$ (dashed black box in the right field plot in Fig. \ref{Fig4}a).
-This indicates the presence of a time-reflected MGW signal.
-Although the time-reflected signal in the negative x direction is a signal of temporal scattering of a MGW from the sharp TI, stronger evidence can be found by inspecting the spectrum of light\cite{Filiberto2024}.
-The x component of the electric field ($\mathrm{E_x}$) is recorded at the two probe locations.
-Fourier transforms of $\mathrm{E_x}$ for the two cases, with a TI at 3000 fs ($\mathrm{|FT(\mathrm{E}_\mathrm{PEC})|^2}$) and without a TI ($\mathrm{|FT(\mathrm{E}_\mathrm{i})|^2}$), are shown in Fig.~\ref{Fig4}b.
+Alterations in the constitutive materials of the metasurface over time (e.g., via controlled LFCG at the hot spot by a pump pulse) modify the metasurface, resulting in a time-varying medium for the MGW.
+For the pump pulse parameters given in Section \ref{sec:IIIA}, we calculated the FC concentration in the hot spot using eq.~(\ref{Keldysh}) and the transition time in which $\mathrm{N_e}$ changes from $\mathrm{N_e^i}$ to $\mathrm{N_e^{PEC}}$ is $\mathrm{T_{trans} \approx}\ 16\ \mathrm{fs} \gtrsim \mathrm{T}_{0}=2\pi/\omega_0 \approx 14.27$ fs.
+The transition from $\mathrm{N_e^{i}}$ to $\mathrm{N_e^{PEC}}$ occurs in slightly over an optical cycle of the MGW, thus creating a moderately sharp TI for the propagating MGW.
+We compare the $\mathrm{H_y}$ field profiles at 5000 fs in the cases with and without a TI.
+For the case without a TI, the MGW crosses approximately 8 meta-atom unit cells (see Fig. \ref{Fig3}b) from left to right in the simulation domain, propagating at a group velocity of $\mathrm{v^i_g \approx 0.007c}$, where c is the speed of light in vacuum.
+We compare this case with that of a TI at 3000 fs.
+In 3000 fs, the unperturbed MGW propagates across 5 meta-atoms.
+However, at 5000 fs in the case with a TI, we observe that the MGW crosses one extra meta-atom propagating at an increased group velocity of $\mathrm{v^{PEC}_g \approx 0.009c}$ in comparison to the unperturbed MGW, thus crossing a total of 9 meta-atoms.
+To clearly view the magnetic field rectified during the TI, we show an enlarged view of some of the meta-atoms enclosed in a dashed black box in the right-field plot of Fig. \ref{Fig3}b.
+The enclosed meta-atoms clearly exhibit a rectified magnetic field in the hot spot region.
+Furthermore, we provide evidence of temporal scattering by showing that the MGW frequency redshifts across the TI \cite{Filiberto2024}.
+The x component of the electric field ($\mathrm{E_x}$) is recorded at the probe location (shown as a yellow circle in the left panel in Fig.~\ref{Fig3}b).
+Fourier transforms of $\mathrm{E_x}$ for the two cases, with a TI at 3000 fs ($\mathrm{|FT(\mathrm{E}_\mathrm{PEC})|^2}$) and without a TI ($\mathrm{|FT(\mathrm{E}_\mathrm{i})|^2}$), are shown in Fig.~\ref{Fig3}c.
 In both cases, we focus exclusively on the electric field measured after 3000 fs.
-For the case without a TI, we observed a peak in the spectrum (black dashed and bold lines in Fig.~\ref{Fig4}b) at 70.1 THz corresponding to the ED resonance of the metasurface at both probe points (weaker signal at probe A).
-Now, in the presence of a sharp TI (red dashed and bold lines in Fig.~\ref{Fig4}b), the spectrum of the field recorded at both probe points exhibits a clearly red-shifted ED peak at 61.68 THz (stronger signal of time-reflected, red-shifted MGW at probe A).
-Thus, we see that the TI due to $\mathrm{N_e}$ changing from $\mathrm{N_e^i}\to\mathrm{N_e^{PEC}}$ results in the redshifting of the MGW by exactly the amount predicted by the mode dispersions for $\mathrm{N_e^i}$ and $\mathrm{N_e^{PEC}}$ FC densities.
+For the case without a TI, we observed a peak in the spectrum (black line in Fig.~\ref{Fig3}c) at 70.1 THz ($\approx$ 4.27 $\mu$m) corresponding to the ED resonance of the metasurface.
+Now, in the presence of a sharp TI (red line in Fig.~\ref{Fig3}c), the spectrum of the recorded field exhibits a clearly red-shifted ED peak at $\sim$59.4 THz ($\approx$ 5.05 $\mu$m).
+Thus, we see that the TI due to $\mathrm{N_e}$ changing from $\mathrm{N_e^i}\to\mathrm{N_e^{PEC}}$ results in the redshifting of the MGW by exactly the amount predicted by the eigenmode dispersions for $\mathrm{N_e^i}$ and $\mathrm{N_e^{PEC}}$ FC densities (dashed red arrow in Fig.~\ref{Fig3}a).